Hakonimatata/HavGame/README.md

 # Hav Game

 ## Description
-This is a simple text-based game written in C# where players can explore a mysterious world, solve puzzles, and interact with characters.
+This is a simple game written in C# where players can explore a mysterious world, clear obsticles and compete for a crown.

-## Features
--

 ## Installation
 1. Clone this repository.